slategroup/serverless-url-shortener/README.md

 * Lambda JavaScript function back-end
 * DynamoDB datastore

 ### Required AWS resources

+[Install and configure AWS CLI](https://aws.amazon.com/cli/) for the AWS Account you would like to use.

 The `main.tf` [Terraform](https://www.terraform.io/) file contains basic resources required for DynamoDB including a table and IAM role with associated policies.

 To use this [install and configure Terraform](https://www.terraform.io/intro/getting-started/install.html) for your AWS account.

+### Variable setup

+After AWS cli is set up, you'll need to generate several files that contain AWS variables.
+These are listed in the .gitignore.
+Adding files to .gitignore means a copy of that file that contains the

 ### API Gateway